Please feel free to utilize our Best Submission Practices Kit for general guidance and helpful tips, on how-to enter our Clio Award programs.

 Yes, additional statues for Clio winning work are available in the Clio Store.
 Only those listed in the credits are eligible to request personal credits on the statue nameplate.
 If you have any questions at all, please contact us.

-Shipping on US domestic orders is charged at $15.00 per statuette.
-All international orders are charged a flat rate of $65.00, regardless of how many statues are included in the order.
+Shipping on US domestic orders has an additional shipping and handling charge of $15.00 per statue.
+All international orders are charged a flat rate of $35.00 shipping and handling per statue.

 As the statuettes are personalized, we do not accept refunds on any orders.